munnep/tfc_private_module_azure_random_pet/README.md

 # tfc_private_module_azure_random_pet

-This repository describes on how to create a repository in Azure DevOps and use this repository in Terraform Cloud Private registry as a module.
+This repository describes on how to create a repository in Azure DevOps.
+This repository will then be used within Terraform Cloud - Private Registry as a module.

 Steps involved:
 - Create repository within Azure DevOps